Usagi537233/COTP-Protocol/README.md

 ## 2. Dynamic Contextual Binding

-COTP rejects the assumption that **time alone is a sufficient security variable**.Authentication in COTP is bound to a **specific interaction context**, not a time window.
+COTP rejects the assumption that **time alone is a sufficient security variable**.
+Authentication in COTP is bound to a **specific interaction context**, not a time window.

 By tying each server-issued challenge to a **unique server identity**, a response becomes valid **only within the exact context and on the exact server where it was requested**.
 A response issued for one server, one challenge, or one interaction is cryptographically meaningless outside of that context.